- Home

 - Consultant

-- A Master’s degree (Level 7, MQF) in related fields as accepted by the HEP Senate OR
+i.
+A master’s degree in related field as accepted by the UniKL Senate OR

-- A Master’s degree (Level 7, MQF) in non-related fields as accepted by the HEP Senate, subject to having relevant working experience***** and rigorous internal assessment**** OR
+ii.
+A master’s degree in non-related field as accepted by the UniKL Senate, subject to having relevant working experience and rigorous internal assessment OR

-- A Master’s degree (Level 7, MQF) in non-related fields as accepted by the HEP Senate and without relevant working experience, subject to passing pre-requisite courses*** OR
+iii.
+A master’s degree in the related field as accepted by the UniKL Senate and without relevant working experience, subject to passing pre-requisite courses OR

-- Other qualifications equivalent to a Master’s degree (Level 7, MQF) as recognized by the Malaysian Government
+iv.
+Other qualifications equivalent to a master’s degree recognised by the government of Malaysia AND

 Malaysian Students: